Wartori54/ILterestingCMod/README.md

 Its not much, i know, but IL is hard D:

 ## Building
-Requires `ildasm` from mono under linux.
+Requires `ilasm` from mono under linux.

 Just run the `buildil` script and you are good to go.